koverton/sempv2-js/README.md

 > properly_.

 To setup for your testing, we assume you already have a Solace message router.
-If not see (the [Solace Developers Portal](http://dev.solace.com/get-started/start-up-solace-messaging/)).
+If not see the [Solace Developers Portal](http://dev.solace.com/get-started/start-up-solace-messaging/).
 If you want to test this client against a router, modify the following variables at the top of test/test.js: